 The recent announcement from the Chartered Institute of Personnel and Development (CIPD) and the British Institute of Facilities Management (BIFM) that they will be working together to, in the words of BIFM's CEO Gareth Tancred "share their thinking and work together to bridge the gap between people and place as we aim to add to the next installment of the workplace's evolution" [7] might be welcome and exciting, but in some ways it inadvertently also challenges our collective efficacy to date.
 We can turn to one of FM's many definitions to spot our hallowed holy grail, the intersection of people, process and place.
 It's always been there.
-But maybe now though we are perhaps it is also our job to protect the users, we claim to serve.
+But maybe now though we are finally starting to recognize and mobilise our agency to actually do something about it: